PerttuHamalainen/LLMCode/readme.md

 The last line should launch the Jupyter notebook interface in your browser.
 Note that this interface doesn't have Colab's UI functionality and instead of using the sliders and other UI elements, you have to edit the values directly in the code.

-### Why not just use ChatGPT/GPT-4?
+### Why not just use ChatGPT, Claude, or Gemini?
-The most recent LLMs like ChatGPT can conduct a form of qualitative analysis out of the box: Just paste your data to the chat, and ask ChatGPT to identify themes.
+LLMs like ChatGPT can conduct a form of qualitative analysis out of the box: Just paste your data to the chat, and ask ChatGPT to identify themes.
 However, this has two major problems:

 * All data must fit the maximum context size.
 * Evaluating the quality and correctness of the results is hard.
 Often, ChatGPT may simply neglect large parts of your data.